Azure-Samples/azure-search-sample-data/README.md

 ### Hosted read-only index

-There is a staged index populated with the hotels demo data, hosted on an Azure Search service, accessed with a query api-key for read-only access to hotel documents.
+There is a staged index populated with the hotels demo data, hosted on a search service, accessed with a query api-key for read-only access to hotel documents.

 Endpoint to the index: `https://azs-playground.search.windows.net/indexes/hotels/docs?api-version=2017-11-11&search=*`